This page helps you to setup and run a local Docsy site with Docker in 5 minutes.

-Option 1: Clone the Docsy example site
+Option 1: Copy the Docsy example site

 The Example Site gives you a good starting point for building your docs site and is pre-configured to use the Docsy theme as a Git submodule.
-You can clone the Example Site either by:
+You can copy the Example Site either by:

 Using the GitHub UI

 This is the simplest approach, as the Docsy example site repo is a template repository.
 To create your own copy of the Docsy example site repo: